-The University of Michigan Policy on Student Sexual Misconduct by Students states that “the university will respond to reports of student sexual misconduct with support and resources and proceed in a way that seeks to honor the rights of the students affected by the report.”
+The University of Michigan Policy and Procedures on Student Sexual and Gender-Based Misconduct and Other Forms of Interpersonal Violence states that “the university will respond to reports of student sexual misconduct with support and resources and proceed in a way that seeks to honor the rights of the students affected by the report.”
 This includes offering support services and appropriate information to the Respondent involved in a case.

 A Respondent Support Advisor is available to serve as a process advocate for the Respondent; can assist in the development of an understanding and navigation of the process; and will assist a Respondent in navigating family and community impacts and effects and support; and can connect a Respondent with campus and off-campus resources.
 While the Respondent Support Advisor will honor the privacy considerations of the situation, internal to the University, the information is not confidential; information shared with the Respondent Support Advisor may need to be shared with other campus offices.
 Confidential offices on campus include: University Ombudsperson, Counseling and Psychological Services (CAPS) and the Employee Assistance Program for Student Employees (FASPA and UMHS EAP).
 Legal advice may be obtained through an attorney.

 Respondent Support Advisors are coordinated through the Respondent Support Coordinator, Nicole Banks, who reaches out to identified Respondents directly to offer support, talks about the role of a support person, and discusses available campus resources.
 A Respondent Support Advisor is available to: